JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 it.”

 “Is his memory never any better than I have found it to-day?
-He has been trying to speak to me—-”
+He has been trying to speak to me—”

 “Of something which happened before he was taken ill?” asked the assistant, observing that I hesitated.